redhat-developer/odo/website/docs/getting-started/cluster-setup/kubernetes.md

 ## Prerequisites
 * You have a Kubernetes cluster setup, this could for example be a [minikube](https://minikube.sigs.k8s.io/docs/start/) cluster.
-* You have admin privileges to the cluster, since the operator installation is only possible with an admin user.
+* You have admin privileges to the cluster, since the Operator installation is only possible with an admin user.

 ## Enabling Ingress
 To access an application externally, you will create _URLs_ using odo, which are implemented on a Kubernetes cluster by the ingress resources; installing an ingress-controller helps in using this feature on a Kubernetes cluster.